-Colour: No one colour or colour pattern should dominate the breed with the colour and colour patterns of the Canadian Eskimo Dog ranging from:
+No one colour or colour pattern should dominate the breed.
+The colour and colour patterns of the Canadian Eskimo Dog range from:

-(a) An all white body with pigmentation around the eyes, nose and lips (e.g. not albino).

-(b) White body with only the smallest amount of red, buff

-(including cinnamon shades), grey or black around the ears or eyes.

-(c) White bodies with either red, buff, cinnamon, grey, or black head marks around ears and eyes or the entire head and the occasional small patch of the same colour on the body usually around the hip or flank.

-(d) Red and white, or buff and white, or cinnamon and white or black and white with about 50/50 distribution of the two colours, on various parts of the body.

-(e) Red body or buff body or cinnamon body with white on chest and/or legs and underside of body.

-(f) Sable or black body or dark grey body with white on chest and/or legs and underside of body occasionally extending around part of the neck in a collar-like fashion.

-(g) Silver grey or greyish white body.

-(h) Buff to brown undercoat with black guard hairs.
-Very common to dogs with solid colour to most of the head is a mask-like shading of white around the eyes and/or muzzle with or without white spots over the eyes.
-On very rare occasions the spots over the eyes as well as cheek-marks will be buff coloured thus adding a third colour to a normally two-coloured animal.
+- An all white body with pigmentation around the eyes, nose, and lips (e.g. not albino). - White body with only the smallest amount of red, buff (including cinnamon shades), grey, or black around the ears or eyes. - White body with red, buff, cinnamon, grey, or black head marks around ears and eyes, or the entire head, and the occasional small patch of the same colour on the body usually around the hip or flank. - Red and white, or buff and white, or cinnamon and white, or black and white, with about 50/50 distribution of the two colours on various parts of the body. - Red body, or buff body, or cinnamon body, with white on chest and/or legs, and underside of body. - Sable or black body, or dark grey body, with white on chest and/or legs, and underside of body occasionally extending around part of the neck in a collar-like fashion. - Silver grey or greyish white body. - Buff to brown undercoat with black guard hairs. - Very common for dogs with solid colour that most of the head is a mask-like shading of white around the eyes and/or muzzle, with or without white spots over the eyes.
+On very rare occasions, the spots over the eyes, as well as cheekmarks, will be buff-coloured, thus adding a third colour to a normally two-coloured animal.

-SIZE AND WEIGHT:
+SIZE

-Height at the withers: Males: 58-70 cm Females: 50-60 cm Weight: Males: 30-40 kg Females: 18-30 kg
+Height at withers:

+Males: 58cm - 70cm (approx. 23" - 271⁄2").
+Females: 50cm - 60cm (approx. 191⁄2" - 231⁄2").

+Weight:

+Males: 30kg - 40kg Females: 18kg - 30kg

+N.B.
+Male animals should have two apparently normal testicles fully descended into the scrotum.
+Only functionally and clinically healthy dogs, with breed typical conformation should be used for breeding.

+FAULTS

-FAULTS: Any departure from the foregoing points should be considered a fault and the seriousness with which the fault should be regarded should be in exact proportion to its degree and its effect upon the health and welfare of the dog (and its ability to perform its traditional work).
+Any departure from the foregoing points should be considered a fault and the seriousness with which the fault should be regarded should be in exact proportion to its degree and its effect upon the health and welfare of the dog, and on the dog's ability to perform its traditional work.